rambling-dev/blog/content/post/2019-11-08-three-layer-cake.md

         return ResponseEntity.status(HttpStatus.INTERNAL_SERVER_ERROR).body(new AppError(e));
     }
 ```
 The inclusion of multiple versions in the example was not an accident.
 It is essential to think about how the application structure will handle change over time because it will change.
-The original other was still learning about REST and how to structure an api and
-eventually saw a better way.
+The original author was still learning about REST and how to structure an api and eventually saw a better way.
 This better way required breaking api changes, and the api consumers needed a gradual migration path.
 The use of `ProductRequestContext productRequest = productRequestTransfomer.transform(upc, requestedFields, sellingLocationIds)` allows the consumers to choose which format they need and the developers only need to support one model.
-Originally, the v1 `ProductRequest`
-object was passed into the service.
+Originally, the v1 `ProductRequest` object was passed into the service.
 Once the need for v2 came, the broken encapsulation was refactored to ensure changes to one layer do not affect the others.

 ### Services
 #### Responsibilities